[EN] - Creating a cluster with CoreOS and Docker

 services are available before running the next lines.

-Another services file is added through the Requires
+Another services file is added through the Requires, adding in this

 Then we need to tell which services should be loaded, this is done in